NLeSC/noodles/doc/source/poetry_tutorial.rst

 -----------------------

 In the following example we have a line with some repetition.
 It would be a shame to look up the repeated words twice, wouldn't it?
-Let's build a little counter routine to check if everything is working.

 .. code:: python